What's in the Bush? — The Tea Journal · Himali Cup

 Ambari Vegetative 2

-Ambari estate · Most prized aromatic cultivar
+Ambari estate · The most prized aromatic cultivar

 B157